How to Remove Late Payments From Your Credit Report

 2. Offer to Sign Up for Automatic Payments

-This plan works well if you’ve had trouble making payments in the past but aren’t significantly delinquent on your account.
+This plan works well if you’ve had trouble making on-time payments in the past but aren’t significantly delinquent on your account.
 You’ll have better luck negotiating this deal if you can show that you’re financially able to make your payments.

 3. Dispute the Late Payment

-To begin the dispute process, you will first need to request your credit report.
+To begin the dispute process, you will first need to request your credit reports.
 The FCRA allows you the right to at least one free credit report every 12 months from each of the three major credit bureaus.

 You should get a response from the credit bureau about your dispute within 30 business days, which is required by law.
-This is a good option if you have the time and inclination to research and execute an effective dispute.
+This is a viable option if you have the time and inclination to research and execute an effective dispute.

 4. Work with a Professional Credit Repair Company